P4stry/Distributed-Systems-Project/README.md

   Need to design experiments to compare the two invocation semantics.
 Show that at-least-once invocation semantics can lead to wrong results for non-idempotent operations, while at-most-once invocation semantics work correctly for all operations.

-- ### Simulate the loss of request and reply messages(Need to do) Choose a random number to decide if there are any failures
+- ### Simulate the loss of request and reply messages(Need to do) Choose a random number to decide if there are any failures, maybe can do with at-least-once and at-most-once semantics

 - ### Integrate and Test and Report(Need to do)